jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/advpipeline/index.md

 In a moment, your copy of the sample CloudTrader project opens.
 If you leave the project, you can find it by clicking **MY PROJECTS** on the navigation bar at the top of the page.

 ---
-## Examine the project code

----
 ## Configure the pipeline

 Next, configure a pipeline to build, test, and deploy the project.
 In this tutorial, the final pipeline comprises four stages:

 1. **Build:** Build the code in the remote master branch of the Git repository.
 2. **FVT:** When there is a successful build output from the Build stage, deploy that build and execute a set of regression tests against the application.
-3. **PROD-US South:** When the regression tests in the FVT stage pass with no errors, deploy the build from the Build stage to a datacenter in the United States.
+3. **PROD-US South:** When the deployment and regression tests in the FVT stage complete successfully, deploy the build from the Build stage to a datacenter in the United States.
-4. **PROD-London:** When the regression tests in the FVT stage pass with no errors, deploy the build from the Build stage to a datacenter in London.
+4. **PROD-London:** When the PROD-US South stage completes successfully, deploy the build from the Build stage to a datacenter in London.

-The stages PROD-US South and PROD-London run simultaneously.

 ### Create the Build stage

-Create a stage called Build that contains a build job that takes input from the project Git repository.
+Create a stage called Build that contains a build job and takes input from the project Git repository.

 1. Click **BUILD & DEPLOY**.
 2. Click **ADD STAGE**.